hodyroff/scs-training/Virtualization/HW-Plan.md

 ### Sizing: Control Nodes
 * Avoid these to hit their limits
     - Especially rabbitmq and also database are needed and must not be starved no resources
-* If you run OpenSearch, this alone adds ~32GiB RAM, 4 core requirement
+* If you run OpenSearch, this alone adds ~32GiB RAM, 4 core requirement (even for smaller clouds)
-* Assume 16GiB for small clouds, double for larger ones (plus OpenSearch)
+* Assume 32GiB for small clouds, double for larger ones (plus OpenSearch)
-* 4 core is enough, more for large environments
+* 16 cores is enough, more for large environments (plus OpenSearch)
 * Ensure sufficient and fast storage (database): NVMe (RAID-1)
-* k3s also adds 4GiB RAM, 2 cores plus those needed by workloads running on k3s
+* k3s also adds 4GiB RAM, 2 cores plus the requirements needed by workloads running on k3s

 ### Sizing: Network Nodes
 * Need to deal with lots of flows
-* 4GiB plus 2C for low network utilization
+* 16GiB plus 4C for low network utilization
     - double for medium
     - double again for high
 * Good network I/O (obviously)